Amy Hewes: Career

 Hewes taught at Mount Holyoke College from 1905 to 1943; she was promoted to the rank of professor in 1909.
 Among her students at Mount Holyoke were Ella Grasso, governor of Connecticut, who considered Hewes a mentor.
 She also taught at the Bryn Mawr Summer School for Women Workers.
 From 1943 to 1947, she was visiting professor at Sarah Lawrence College, University of Massachusetts, and Rockford College.
 She also gave lectures on labor topics for community audiences.

 Hewes served as executive secretary of the Massachusetts Minimum Wage Commission from 1913 to 1915.
 She also worked on national and international committees concerning minimum wage and wartime labor shortages.
 She testified at a Senate hearing on labor education extension programs in 1948.
 She received an award from the United States Department of Labor in 1962, "for furthering the lot of laborers throughout the U.S."

 Books by Hewes include Industrial Home Work (1915), Women as Munition Makers: A Study of Conditions in Bridgeport, Connecticut (1917), and The Contribution of Economics to Social Work (1930).
 For the United States Women's Bureau, she authored the study, Women Workers in the Third Year of the Depression (1933).
 She also directed a published student study, Women Workers and Family Support (1925).
 In addition to five books, she wrote over forty publications in major academic journals including American Economic Review, Journal of Political Economy, Monthly Labor Review, Social Service Review, American Journal of Sociology, and Current History.

 Personal life

 Hewes lived with other Mount Holyoke faculty in South Hadley, Massachusetts, including fellow economist Alzada Comstock.
-She died in 1970, aged 92 years, at a nursing home in Ossining, New York.
+At Comstock's death in 1960, the Holyoke Transcript-Telegram reported that "A great and beautiful friendship-partnership ... has come to an end," naming Hewes as the bereaved "other member of the partnership".
+Hewes died in 1970, aged 92 years, at a nursing home in Ossining, New York.